 Project Assurance

-The Project Assurance role, provided by UNDP, supports independent project oversight and monitoring functions.
+The Project Assurance role, provided by UNDP country office, supports independent project oversight and monitoring functions.
 This role ensures that appropriate project management milestones are managed and completed.
 The Project Assurance role needs to be engaged throughout the Project in order to ensure that the Project remains relevant, follows the approved plans, and continues to meet the planned targets with quality.
 Project Assurance is required to ensure beneficiary needs and expectations are being met and/or managed; risks are being controlled; the project remains viable; applicable UNDP rules and regulations, and donor requirements, are being observed.

 Technical Advisory Group:

 The project will establish a Technical Advisory Committee (TAG) that will contribute to ensure technical review and scrutiny of the key deliverables and promote synergy across the three components.
-The TAG will be chaired by the UNDP Portfolio Manager for Resilience and Climate Change Portfolio and will be comprised of the Project Manager, Technical focal points from the implementation partners, and the Project Implementation Specialist under the project.
+The TAG will be chaired by the UNDP Deputy Country Director (Programme) will be comprised of the Project Manager, Technical focal points from the implementation partners, and the Project Implementation Specialist under the project.
 The TAG will discuss and guide the project on issues of project efficiency and effectiveness to ensure that the project board meetings can focus on strategic issues.
 The TAG may consider to co-opt new member (s) or invite experts to join the TAG meeting to clarify a technical topic or facilitate technical discussion as deemed necessary.
+TAG may also consider to establish sub-committee involving relevant colleagues from the UNDP CO to ensure quality review and compliance to UNDP corporate requirements.

 TAG meetings will be held at least twice each year and or more.
 Every Project Board Meeting must be preceded by a TAG meeting held two weeks before.
 TAG meeting minutes should be furnished to the Project Board for information and review if necessary.
 The scope of work for the TAG will, inter alia, include:

 Scope of the Work for TAG